campbelllm/portfolio/README.md

-#Personal Site
+#Personal Porfolio

 #Description:

-Personal website with multiple pages.
 This site utilizes React for functionality and Reacts styled components for styling and scalability.
+There is a light  (abstract) and dark mode that the site can be switched between.

 Link to repo: